karlcswanson/micboard/README.md

 # Micboard
 Micboard - A visual monitoring tool for network enabled Shure devices.

-// Micboard makes microphone monitoring & storage easy for artists, engineers, and volunteers.
+Micboard simplifies microphone monitoring & storage for artists, engineers, and volunteers.
+View battery, audio, and RF levels from any device on the network.

 ![Micboard Storage Photo]()

-* Any web browser on the network.
+## Screenshots
 * Engineer view
 * Mobile view
 * TV view
-*

 ## Compatible Networks & Devices
 Micboard currently relies on IP addresses to connect to RF devices.
 RF devices can be addressed through static or reserved IPs.
 They just need to be consistent.